C-Accel-CRIPT/cript-excel-uploader/docs/excel_template.md

 This could result in the Excel sheet giving validation errors that your new key that you got from
 <a href="https://criptapp.org/keys/" target="_blank">CRIPT controlled vocabulary</a> is not valid when in fact it is, but Excel is not aware of the changes on the <a href="https://criptapp.org/" target="_blank">CRIPT website</a>, and therefore might give you false warnings.

+The dropdown list is very large but is not a comprehensive list of every single possible value for row 2 (column name), and there can be values that are valid, but are not contained in the dropdown options for the Excel file.

 For most complete and up-to-date list of vocabulary please always check the
 <a href="https://criptapp.org/keys/" target="_blank">CRIPT controlled vocabulary</a> page.